Trinity-Developers-Club/20DOOS_APP_DEV/README.md

 - You can cotribute any mobile app in any language java/kotlin/swift/etc...
 - While adding any content it should be inside its appropiate directory.
-- if there is any problem with any app create an issue!
+- If there is any problem with any app create an issue!

 ## How you can contribute to this repo

 - This repo is blank at initial stage.
 - You have to **add a folder** of your name.
 - You have to **add you app** in your folder with proper `README.md` in that folder.
-- you can **update existing app** with its better version and with new feature.
+- You can **update existing app** with its better version and with new feature.
 - Participants can even **add desktop app** if they want.
-- **solve issues** raised by other people or yourself.
+- **Solve issues** raised by other people or yourself.

 ## Steps For Contribution

     1. Fork this repo
     2. Star this repo
     3. Add your folder
-    4. commit the code
+    4. Commit the code
     5. Make pull request

 --